mr-robot407/pwstrength_cis/readme.md

 ### Use of the Project:

-<p>User enters a password, the app shows weak password for just letters, average password for letters and numbers and strong password for letters, numbers and special charactersfrom flask import Flask. app = Flask( name ). @app.route('/') def index():
+<p>User enters a password, the app shows weak password for just letters, average password for letters and numbers and strong password for letters, numbers and special characters.</p>
-return 'Hello World'. app.run(host='127.0.0.1', port=80).</p>

 <h3>Used Technologies</h3>
 <ul>